dmrt2002/local-mind/docs/COMMAND_CATEGORIZATION_PROMPT.md

 - Identify PRIMARY TOOL from first word (before space/dash)
 - Group ALL commands from same tool into ONE category
 - IMPORTANT: "docker compose" (with space) is the SAME as "docker-compose" (with dash) → "Docker Commands"
-- CRITICAL: "node" is part of Node.js tool family → "Node.js Development" (same as npm, npx, yarn, pnpm)
+- CRITICAL: "node" is part of Node.js tool family → "Node Commands" (same as npm, npx, yarn, pnpm)
 - Examples:
   * "docker build" → "Docker Commands"
   * "docker compose up" → "Docker Commands"
   * "docker compose down" → "Docker Commands"
   * "docker-compose up -d" → "Docker Commands"
-  * "node run-seeders.js" → "Node.js Development"
+  * "node run-seeders.js" → "Node Commands"
-  * "npm run dev" → "Node.js Development"
+  * "npm run dev" → "Node Commands"
-  * "npm install" → "Node.js Development"
+  * "npm install" → "Node Commands"
   * "git commit" → "Git Commands"
 - Look for tool prefixes: docker*, node*, npm*, npx*, yarn*, pnpm*, git*, kubectl*, cargo*, python*
 - Ignore subcommands, flags, and arguments - focus ONLY on the first tool word
 - Multi-command chains: categorize by PRIMARY action
 - DO NOT use generic "Commands" or "Software Development" category - ALWAYS use or CREATE a canonical category
 - If you encounter "docker build", "docker compose up", "docker logs", etc. they ALL go to "Docker Commands"
-- If you encounter "node", "npm install", "npm run dev", "npm test", etc. they ALL go to "Node.js Development"
+- If you encounter "node", "npm install", "npm run dev", "npm test", etc. they ALL go to "Node Commands"
-- NEVER categorize "node" commands as "Python Development" - they are completely different tools
+- NEVER categorize "node" commands as "Python Commands" - they are completely different tools
 - Think like a senior developer: group tool families together, avoid duplicates, avoid generic categories

 Respond ONLY with valid JSON (no markdown, no explanation).<|im_end|>